ropensci/biomartr/README.md

 The first step, however, of any genome based study is to retrieve genomes from databases.
 To automate the retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

 In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF (annotation), genome assembly quality, and metagenome project data.
-Furthermore, an interface to the [BioMart](http://www.biomart.org/) database allows users to retrieve functional annotation for genomic loci.
+Furthermore, an interface to the [Ensembl Biomart](www.ensembl.org/biomart) database allows users to retrieve functional annotation for genomic loci.
 Users can [download entire databases](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd) such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.

 Hence, the `biomartr` package is designed to achieve the highest degree of computational reproducibility in genomics research.